MicrosoftDocs/cpp-docs/docs/cpp/constructors-cpp.md

  A deriving class cannot inherit from multiple base classes if those base classes have constructors that have an identical signature.

 ##  <a name="rules_for_declaring_constructors"></a> Rules for Declaring Constructors
  A constructor has the same name as its class.
 Any number of constructors can be declared, subject to the rules of overloaded functions.
-(For more information, see [Overloading](../misc/overloading-cpp.md).)

  The `argument-declaration-list` may be empty.